 A couple days ago, I was bus blogging and my phone lost service, and lost my whole post.
+It's taking me days to recover.
 I'm now over the frustration and ready to try again.
-It's not really a post that can be written again because it was all about wanting a drink after a long productive and tiring day, and what I would do instead to overcome those cravings.
+It's not really a post that can be written again because it was all about wanting a drink after a long, productive and tiring day, and what I would do instead to overcome those cravings.
 Many days, right?
 Repeat.

 Here's a quote:

 All [adult children of alcoholics] suffered from low self-esteem, felt worthless, put others first and themselves last, and were poor team players.
 They didn’t know what normal was, and as a result had a high tolerance for dysfunction in the workplace.
 Each one of them was hypervigilant, frequently second-guessing the motives or actions of those around them, and each had difficulty trusting the competence of others.
 They felt responsible for the mistakes and/or emotions of those around them.
 All felt uncomfortable and undeserving of praise, yet defensive (whether expressed or internalized) when given constructive feedback, and they never felt that their performances were good enough.
 They had difficulty balancing their personal and professional lives and looked to their work to fill an emptiness inside themselves while continually feeling like imposters.

 Yep, that's me at my lowest points in my professional life.